getify/let-er/README.md

 3. This transpiling to ES3 via `try / catch` is an admitted polyfill.
 Polyfills almost always have worse performance than their newer native counterparts.
 ES6 is giving us the `let` keyword for real block-scoping, and it certainly will be faster than the polyfill hack.

-   Fortunately, *let-er* lets you [target ES6 only](#options) code if you happen to only care about ES6 environments (node.js for instance).
+   Fortunately, *let-er* defaults to ES6 code if you happen to only care about ES6 environments (node.js for instance).
 As you can see above, the ES6-only targeting transpiles to usage of the native `let ..;` declaration syntax, which should have all the best native performance you can get.

-   This makes it more "future proof" to use *let-er* now, in ES3 polyfill mode, and you'll be able to transparently flip the switch to ES6-only targeting whenever that's appropriate to do so.

-4. If you still doubt the veracity of using the `try / catch` hack for ES3 block-scoping, note that [Google Traceur ES6 Transpiler](https://github.com/google/traceur-compiler) uses the same hack.

-   Here's a [demo to try it out](http://traceur-compiler.googlecode.com/git/demo/repl.html#if%20%28true%29%20{%0A%20%20let%20x%20%3D%202%3B%0A%20%20console.log%28x%29%3B%20%2F%2F%202%0A}). **NOTE:** you will need to turn on "Options" -> "Show all options" -> "blockBinding" for it to work.

 ## API
 The `compile(..)` API method takes code and detects if there are any matching `let ( .. ) { .. }` style blocks that it needs to transpile.
 You get a single code string back, ready to go.